rhoai-mlops/lab-instructions/docs/3-from-studio-to-stage/1-gitops.md

   ![argocd-running.png](./images/argocd-running.png)

-4. When all the pods are up and running, we can login to the UI of ArgoCD.
-Get the route and open it in a new browser tab.
+4. When all the pods are up and running, we can login to the UI of ArgoCD by clicking [here](https://argocd-server-<USER_NAME>-mlops.<CLUSTER_DOMAIN>).

+   Alternatively, you can get the URL by running the below command and open it in a new browser tab.

   ```bash
   echo https://$(oc get route argocd-server --template='{{ .spec.host }}' -n <USER_NAME>-mlops)